lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 source and destination prefixes contains the values, the MO is set to "equal" and the CDF is set to "not-sent".

-In case the rule allows several prefixes, static mapping must be used.
+In case the rule allows several prefixes, mapping-list must be used.
 The different prefixes are listed in the TV associated with a short ID.
 The MO is set to "match-mapping" and the CDF is set to "mapping-sent".